Shakeology Review: Can Shakes Cause Weight Loss?

 It's also notable that Shakeology only caused slightly more body weight loss by percentage (2.5% vs. 2.3%) than the placebo shake.

-That said, we do consider Shakeology likely to be effective for weight loss given the results of this trial, and we commend the brand for publishing research in a legitimate, peer-reviewed medical journal.
-This is the gold standard of product research.
+We commend the brand for publishing research in a legitimate, peer-reviewed medical journal, which is the gold standard of product research.

-The Supplement Facts label for the "Café Latte Whey" flavor of Shakeology (which is one of the bestselling flavors) is shown above.
+The Supplement Facts label for the "Café Latte Whey" flavor of Shakeology (which is one of the bestselling flavors) is shown below:

 Vitamins and minerals compose the majority of the ingredients in this shake, and a medical review published in the International Journal of Preventative Medicine found that multivitamin supplementation may slightly increase the risk of some types of cancer, and has no benefit on a population level.

-We also haven't seen any research studies suggesting that consuming added vitamins supports weight loss.
+We haven't seen any research studies suggesting that consuming synthetic vitamins and minerals supports weight loss.

-Added sugar is included at a dose of 5 grams (g), which is a strange choice for a weight loss shake in our opinion given that a 2019 medical review found added sugar in excess to be associated with increased risk of obesity.
+Added sugar is included at a dose of 5 grams (g), which is a strange choice for a weight loss shake in our opinion, given that a 2019 medical review found that added sugar, when consumed in excess, increases the risk of obesity.

 Many Americans already consume too much added sugar from diet, so we recommend avoiding supplements containing added sugar.